idena-network/idena-docs/docs/iip/iip-6.md

 ### Motivation

 At the moment in time when an oracle reaches its quorum, it is expected that all votes sent to that point can be taken into consideration if published.
 Currently, the quorum can be reached with pool votes, which do not make a difference in the final outcome of the voting.
-This can lead to a premature reaching of the quorum: an oracle moving to the public vote phase even if the total number of not-discriminated votes is below the quorum limit.
+This can lead to a premature reaching of the quorum: an oracle moving to the public vote phase even if the total number of non-discriminated votes is below the quorum limit.

 Examples:
 - An ad review oracle (3 votes required) receives 1 vote from an independent identity and 2 votes from identities within the same pool.
 This vote would move to the public voting phase, even if the total number of votes that can be counted is 2 (one from the independent identity, one from the pool), less than the set quorum.